 Photography lighting set-up is simplified for quick turn-over, photographing and editing the headshots.

-Headshots photography may look like very simple and straight forward style.
-However, because of its wide usage across different industries it can easily gather enough complexity to stand out as a photographic genre on its own.
+Headshot photography may look like a very simple and straight forward style.
+However, because of its wide usage across different industries, it can easily gather enough complexity to stand out as a photographic genre on its own.

-Bellow you can see how versatile and specific, upon the usage and industry, a headshots can be:
+Below you can see how versatile and specific, upon the usage and industry, a headshot can be: